antaldaniel/dataandlyrics/content/post/2020-11-26-hcaptcha/index.md

 Robots learned to fill in captchas, but Google did not fundamentally change the way they work, instead it released its 3rd version, which collects plenty of personal data about the viewer -- an important input again for its advertisment personalization business.

 And third, but not least, solving captchas became an industry itself.
 Human understanding of pictures trains all sorts of AI applications from self-driving cars to medical diagnostics.
-People who solve billions and billions of captchas for Google actually carry out billions worth work for the advertising giant
+People who solve billions and billions of captchas for Google actually carry out billions worth work for the advertising giant.

+{{< figure src="hcaptcha_examples.png" title="hCaptcha's new types of riddles are more difficult to solve for robots." >}}

 >“Competing with Google and other Big Tech companies seems like a tall order: their monopolistic market power, platform effects and army of highly paid developers are generally considered too powerful to tackle for anyone but other tech giants such as Facebook or Amazon.
 Our story shows that it doesn't have to be that way - you can beat Big Tech by focussing on privacy.”